What Is Stress?

 Techniques to Relieve Stress:

-- Take a Deep Breath: Sit in a comfortable position, generally with your back nice and straight, sitting up tall so that you can really open up your lungs.
+Take a Deep Breath: Sit in a comfortable position, generally with your back nice and straight, sitting up tall so that you can really open up your lungs.
 You can sit either inside or outside depending on where you are, but if you can take advantage of some nice weather and enjoy some peaceful scenery, do it!
 Inhale deeply through your nose slowly, and exhale forcefully, focusing your mind in releasing negative energy and anxiety.
+Try pouring some Pure Essential Lavender Oil onto a cloth and breath that in.